elben/elben.github.io/site/blog/2014-10-20-trifecta-clojurescript-om-coreasync.markdown

 With Om, the complexity of state management, writing error-prone code to make sure that component A knows that component B knows that component C got a mouse click and is waiting for an AJAX response—all of that goes away.
 You find yourself astonished, really, at how simple everything can be.

-I don't mean, of course, that your programs will be bug or frustration free.
+I don’t mean, of course, that your programs will be bug or frustration free.
 But I do think that Om obliterates the state monster and leads you towards the better path.

 ## How to communicate

 JavaScript environments are asynchronous—we use callbacks to handle events.
-Let's say we're building a document editor and we want to save the document either when the user clicks `[Save]` or `[Exit]`.
+Let’s say we’re building a document editor and we want to save the document either when the user clicks `[Save]` or `[Exit]`.
 Saving a document may take several seconds, so we should ignore new save requests if the current one is in-flight (e.g. the user clicks `[Save]` and `[Exit]` consecutively).

 If we were writing this in Backbone.js, we may have components that look like this